dphengsiaroun/dataviz-lille/README.md

 Go to (http://localhost:5601) on your browser.

-In Dashboard click in `Dev tools` view and add this code :
+In Dashboard click in `Dev tools` view and add this code, if you want to get and view data :
 ```
 PUT items
 {